 Charles Dowding – Mr “No Dig” – Great books and great online resources.

 Organic Seed Catalogue – Good source of organic seeds.
-Recently taken over by Dobies – not sure how that will effect the quality of the seeds.

 Brown Envelope Seeds – I haven’t actually bought from them but they come highly recommended.
 Based in West Cork.